AlanFreed/VolterraIntegralEquations.jl/README.md

 Pkg.add(url = "https://github.com/AlanFreed/VolterraIntegralEquations.jl")
 ```

-This software was written to accompany a book the authors are writing [7].
+This software was written to accompany a book being written by the authors of this software [7].

 ## Example: A Viscoelastic Fiber